Sepehr-Aghdasi/Angular-Signals/README.md

 ## computed()

 Computed Signals: These signals get their value from other signals.
-You set up a computed signal using the computed() function and telling it how to derive its value.
-When any of the signals it depends on changes, the computed signal updates accordingly.
+You set up a computed signal using the computed() function and tell it how to derive its value.
+When any of the signals depends on changes, the computed signal updates accordingly.

 ```
 // Create two signals: price and quantity